Brazil–India relations: History

+Contemporary era

 Diplomatic relations between India and Brazil were established in 1948.
 The Indian Embassy opened in Rio de Janeiro on May 3, 1948, moving to Brasília on August 1, 1971.

 One of the major sources of tension between the two nations was the decolonisation process of the Portuguese enclaves in India, principally Goa.
 Despite pressure from India on Portugal to retreat from the subcontinent, Brazil supported Portugal's claim for Goa.
 Brazil only changed course in 1961, when it became increasingly clear that India would succeed in taking control of Goa by force from an increasingly feeble Portugal, which faced too many internal problems to pose a potent military threat to India.
 Still, when Nehru's armies overwhelmed Portuguese resistance and occupied Goa, the Brazilian government criticised India sharply for violating international law.
 While Brazil tried to explain to India that its position was to be understood in the context of a long tradition of friendship between Brazil and Portugal, the Indian government was deeply disappointed that Brazil, a democratic and a former colony, would support a non-democratic Portugal against democratic and recently independent India.